Almir-git-unifc/api-p1-memory_node-express/README.md

 <h1>API_Restfull-memory</h1>

-A simple API RestFull, for Node & Express, with product's data in memory
+A simple API RestFull, for Node & Express, with product's data in memory & Testing with Thunder Cli

 ---------------------------------------------------------------------------------------------------------